w3c/wai-curricula/content/content-author/structure.md

 * Short Answer Questions &mdash; Ask students about situations where they would use headings.
 Assess how students identify situations where they would use headings.
 * Practical &mdash; Have students specify the heading hierarchy in a page using a given authoring tool.
 Assess how students rely on the tool's built-in functionality to specify the heading hierarchy.
-* Practical &mdash; Ask students to change the visual appearance of the headings on a given website ensuring that they remain accessible visually and non-visually.
-Assess how students ensure visual and non-visual accessibility of headings when changing the headings style.
+* Practical &mdash; Have students visit a page with an inaccessible heading hierarchy.
+Ask students to identify inaccessible examples and to propose accessible alternatives for the inaccessible examples.
+Assess how students identify inaccessible heading hierarchies and propose accessible alternatives.

 {% include excol.html type="end" %}